On The Road with Johnny B ..Spring Carlisle Reflections

 One the things that keeps me coming back to The Carlisle Fairgrounds (besides Vintage Auto Appraisal) is the huge amount of memories.
 Most great and some sad.
 It is sad memory to see as the years pass we are losing some of the older people or Mom and Pop vendors that made it special.

 Sad memory because of our need for social networking and the internet it has become more corporate than I would like.
 Bittersweet memory that even after all these years I still expect to see Chip Miller riding around in his golf cart with his straw hat and ‘Life Is Good” smile.
 Him like other amazing people were taken at a much to early age.
 I think he would be proud of his son Lance and what the Carlisle Fairgrounds has become.

 Happy memory of seeing old friends and enjoying old stories.
-Happy memory of all the cars and junk I purchased and sold over 3 deacdes.
+Happy memory of all the cars and junk I purchased and sold over 4 decades.
 Happy memory to see the Carlisle Fairgrounds packed and alive with people and cars.
 Happy memory of another Sunday at The Tree Of Life Church remembering all the people they have saved.
 Including me.

-Sad memory because I had to leave.
-Go home, get back to work and reality.
+Sad memory because I have to leave and wait for another show.
 But I don’t worry because another Carlisle is only around the corner and I can re-fill my memory bank.
 See Y'all around the Carlisle Fairgrounds..